 |(000)||(oz/ton)||(oz/ton)||(%)||(%)||(%)||(000 oz)||(000 oz)||(Tons)||(Tons)||(Tons)|

-- (footnotes)(1) Inferred resource reported at a minimum thickness of 15.0 feet; Rock Creek also contains 655,070 tons of copper at 0.7% within stated inferred resource tonnage.
-Inferred resources at Rock Creek adjusted given mining restrictions as defined by U.S. Forest Service – Kootenai National Forest in the June 2003 ‘Record of Decision, Rock Creek Project’.
+- (footnotes)(1) Inferred resource at Rock Creek reported at a minimum thickness of 15.0 feet and a cut-off grade of $24.50/ton NSR and adjusted given mining restrictions as defined by U.S. Forest Service – Kootenai National Forest in the June 2003 ‘Record of Decision, Rock Creek Project’.

-The Revett acquisition also brought the Troy mine to Hecla, which was put on care-and-maintenance by Revett and will now be closed by Hecla.
+The Revett acquisition also brought the Troy mine to Hecla, which was put on care-and-maintenance by Revett and is now currently undergoing reclamation.